The mission of the Investigative Studies Program is to:

 All Scholars Day is a campus-wide celebration of scholarship at Marietta College.
 All students, faculty, and staff are expected to participate in ASD- it is such an important day that no class meetings are held on ASD!
 ASD provides students an opportunity to share their research, creative projects, and senior capstone projects with the Marietta College Community.
 Students give talks, poster presentations, demonstrations, and performances for audiences that span across disciplines, demonstrating the importance of the liberal arts at Marietta College.

-- Deadline: abstracts must be recieved no later than Friday, March 10, 2017.
+- Deadline: abstracts must be received no later than Friday, March 9, 2018.

 - Abstract submissions must be submitted online through this web page for All Scholars Day.

 - Notification of session assignment will be e-mailed by Friday, April 13, 2018.